harrisonlab/rootstock_AlleleSeq/README.md

 addCNV.cpp
 Makefile

-* well that's according to the manual, but addCNV (which creates the cnv format file) accepts the snv not root file as input.

 Run from cnvScript folder for given rootstock
 NOTE: This conversion process is horribly slow...
+* well that's according to the manual, but addCNV (which creates the cnv format file) accepts the snv as well as the root file as input.
+I'm guessing it does some extra <i>stuff<\i> which is taking the time.

 ```shell
 $ROOTSTOCK/alleleSeq_cnvScript/alleleWrap_2a_cnvnator_rd.sh m27 $ROOTSTOCK/rootstock_genetics/ref/v1/fastas m27.root m27.snv